Nanabell/NoAdsHere/README.md

 # Getting Started Guide!
 To start off do: `?nah Blocks Enable <Type>`.
 Replace <Type> with the type of advertisement you want to block,
-i think most of you want to prevent Discord Invites.
-To-do that do
+I think most of you want to prevent Discord Invites.
+To do this you would type:
 `?nah Blocks Enable Invites`.

 ## Documentions
 For the full documentations please head over to the [Github Wikis](https://github.com/Nanabell/NoAdsHere/wiki)

 # Contributions
-Contributions are always and highly welcome, I'm only trying to help everyone but I'm still learning, so if you have constructive feedback or want to contribute to improve/add to NAH, please do so!
+Contributions are always welcome and greatly appreciated.
+I'm trying to help everyone but am still learning.
+So, if you have constructive feedback or want to contribute to improve/add to NAH, please do so!